JohanBotes/jb-SMU05-WorkDayCalendar/README.md

 # jb-SMU05-WorkDayCalendar
 - A simple calendar application that allows a user to save events for each hour of the day.
-- It runs in the browser - tech stack used include HTML, CSS, JavaScript, BootStrap, JQuery.
+- It runs in the browser - tech stack used include HTML, CSS, JavaScript, BootStrap (Jumbotron), JQuery, Vanilla CSS changes to BootStrap.

 ## User Story
 - AS AN employee with a busy schedule